draliceviolett/Scriptor-Jekyll-Theme/_posts/2021-03-03-blog-tour-the-fractured-globe.md

 > "Nature?
 Nurture?
 Or just plain luck?

-> "Single mums Tia and Kay, meet when their sons are born on the same day.
+> "Single mums Tia and Kay meet when their sons are born on the same day.

 > "Tia is a product of the welfare system but wants a better life for her son.
 Her entrapment by her manipulative and controlling boyfriend in the world of drink, drugs, crime and enforced prostitution suggests otherwise.
 Is she a ‘born devil’ or can she change and break free?